Renke-Richard-Han/renke-richard-han.github.io/_pages/about.md

 I received B.S. degree in Automation and M.S degree in Control Theory and Control Engineering from Northeastern University in 2013 and 2015, respectively,in China.
 Please check my CV for more details.

+I am always devoted to make contributions to the society to make human beings life better and easier.
 Hence, I decided to move from Academic to Industry to explore more practical problems.
 From 08.2021 - 09.2023, as a system enginer (Pure R&D role) for industrial application such as reference design for low/medium power industrial applications from active transistor switching, circuit to control system design, high resolution semiconductor junction temperature monitor, and power module life time estimation.